 How do I provide CCS with feedback on the performance of the Supplier?

 CCS always welcomes feedback on the performance of any supplier and the framework.
-There is no formal method however if you email financial.services@crowncommercial.gov.uk the framework manager will respond to your feedback.
+There is no formal method however if you email info@crowncommercial.gov.uk

+The service desk will log your feedback.
 This feedback will be used in the regular contract reviews held with suppliers.

 I am in dispute with the Supplier, can I ask CCS to assist?